-A person who tests positive for COVID-19 is considered contagious starting 48 hours before symptoms began until at least 10 days after symptom onset AND 3 days after their fever improved (without fever-reducing medication).
+A person who tests positive for COVID-19 is considered contagious starting 48 hours before symptoms began until at least 10 days after symptom onset AND at least 24 hours after resolution of fever without the use of fever-reducing medications (like Tylenol or ibuprofen) AND improvement of other symptoms.
 If a person who tests positive has NO symptoms, that person is considered contagious starting 48 hours before their first positive test was collected until 10 days after their first positive test was collected.

 Back to Top ▲

 What is isolation?
 What is quarantine?

 Both words mean staying home, without contact with others, for a certain period of time in order to prevent the spread of disease.
 “Isolation” is used for a person who has had a positive test result and is likely contagious, and “quarantine” is used if a person was in close contact with someone who had a positive test result and might become contagious in the near future.

 - Separate yourself from others in your home

 - Do not prepare or serve food to others